IRFM/IMASViz/doc/source/manual/plotting_1d_arrays.rst

      Plotting to existing figure.

-The plot will be added to the existing plot as shown in the image below.
+The plot will be added to the selected existing plot as shown in the image below.

    .. figure:: images/DTV_popupmenu_plot_to_existing_figure_result.png
      :align: center
-     :scale: 75%
+     :width: 550px

      Plotting to existing figure - result.